matcornic/subify/README.md

 ## TODO
 1. List of favorite languages (Downloads the first to match)
 2. Auto update command
-3. Upload command to contribute to SubDB database
+3. Upload command to contribute to SubDB/OpenSubtitles database
 4. Vendoring
 5. Doc on default configuration (for example to change the default language for all downloads)
-6. Use OpenSubtitles API and/or Addic7ed (better quality of translations, but no API)
+6. Add Addic7ed API (better quality of translations, but no real API)
 7. Localization/Internationalization

 ## License